dhlab-basel/Sipi/manual/building.rst

 ::

-    make test // will run all tests make check // will run only e2e tests
+    make test // will run all tests (minimum output) ctest --verbose // will run all tests (detailed output) make check // will run only e2e tests (detailed output)

 *******************************************